opnsense/lang/README.md

     # pkg install gettext-tools p5-Locale-Maketext-Lexicon python27

-Regenerate dynamic strings that can't be found in the template generation step (XML contents, etc.):
+Regenerate source strings that can't be found in the template generation step (XML contents, etc.):

-    # make dynamic
+    # make src

 Regenerate the translation template using: